A Brief Overview of Downtown Coeur d'Alene Public Parking and Frequently Asked Questions

 Diamond Parking is currently testing a software feature that may be able to do that; however, it is already a fairly known quantity based on parking studies and uses already completed.

 The boat launch fees go into the Parking Fund.
-Annual season passes for residents are $45, and out-of-state residents will pay $85 for a season pass.
-The launch fee is $5 for in-state and $10 for out-of-state residents.
-The pay box is located at the 3rd Street launch and after the remodel of McEuen, the on-site monitoring of paid launching was eliminated.
-This process is being reviewed by the Parking Commission this season as a camera may be used to assist in compliance.
+Annual season passes for residents are $50, and out-of-state residents will pay $100 for a season pass.
+The launch fee is $10 for in-state and $12 for out-of-state residents.

 All fees collected during special events go to the Parking Fund, with the exception of fees collected on the 4th of July.
 On the 4th of July, any special event parking fees collected above the normal rate go to the Chamber of Commerce to help pay for 4th of July festivities.